-Practical experience in creating longer and complex news, feature and visual content as a member of the college newspaper, magazine or online media staff.
+This three-unit class is for editors of La Voz News, the La Voz website and social media.
+Practical experience assigning, editing and designing news, feature and visual content as a member of the college media editorial staff.

 Prerequisite: JOUR 61a.
-Three units.

-What is JOUR 61b?
+What is JOUR 61c?

-- JOUR 61b combines with JOUR 61a and 61c to produce La Voz News online along with social media and video content and possibly a print newspaper.
-Students create and control all content. - Students in JOUR 61b are advanced reporters who cover a beat and/or create a more indepth reporting project.
+- JOUR 61c combines with JOUR 61a and 61b to produce La Voz News along with social media and video content (and a print newspaper if editors decide).
+Students create and control all content. - Students in JOUR 61c are senior reporters or editors who oversee a section or function.
+The editor-in-chief is responsible for all content decisions.